spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/styling/oryx-icon-system.md

 Font-based icons are a popular choice due to their ease of use and the availability of a wide range of icons.
 They offer great quality and scalability, staying sharp at various sizes.
 Additionally, font-based icons can be easily colored using CSS, seamlessly integrating with your UI theme.

-Oryx leverages both [Material symbols](https://fonts.google.com/icons) and [fontawesome icons](https://fontawesome.com/).
+Oryx leverages both [Material symbols](https://fonts.google.com/icons) and [Font Awesome icons](https://fontawesome.com/).
 However, you can also add other icon fonts as needed.
 Material Symbols are built with Variable fonts, allowing developers to modify font characteristics like line weight and fill through CSS.

 Please consider the potential impact on performance when using font-based icons.
 Since all icons in the font are loaded at once, it may affect the initial page loading time.
 Proper optimization strategies are essential to mitigate this issue.